 The lessons and experiences of Christine’s childhood shaped her life as an adult.
 She was a strong- minded woman who possessed a steadfast loyalty to what she believed as right or wrong.
 Like all humans, living a perfect life is a thing of myth and legend.
 She had her share of successes and mistakes.
 But, looking back she lived a life that afforded her the human experience, that of imperfection, uncertainty, excitement and times of happiness.
 Besides her love of reading, Christine enjoyed other small city pleasures like league bowling, crafting of all sorts, and especially gardening.
 A source of pleasure, and an escape for thought or frustration, Christine’s gardens provided a release and the opportunity to unleash her creativity and drive to nurture beauty.

 Christine was predeceased by her parents and her three brothers Raymond, Darrel, and David Torrey.
 She is survived by her loving companion Mike Bowser and his children Abbey, Jonathan, and Taylor Bowser, as well as both of her children Kelly Tincher and Brent (Aaryn Robinson) Tincher.

-A celebration of life service is being planned by the family and will be announced at a later date.
+A celebration of life service is being planned by the family.
+All are welcome to attend.